 County Transportation Trust Fund- County Transportation Trust Fund is a special revenue fund used to account for the gasoline and fuel taxes that are restricted for specific purposes.

-Landfill Fund- the Landfill fund is a special revenue fund used to account for the revenues assessed annually for the operation of the County landfill and refuse operations within the County.
+Capital Projects Fund- the capital projects fund is a special revenue fund used to account for the expenditures used for the construction and maintenance of certain road projects in the County.